LeonardoTrapani/rediredge/README.md

 * Canonical config lives in Postgres; the edge reads a compact **Redis** view.
 * TLS is handled directly by the **Go redirector** via autocert (ACME HTTP‑01); the redirector is stateless.
 * Redirect analytics are logged asynchronously to Redis; a worker processes them in batches to update the database and Polar billing.
-* Syncing via the Sync Worker ensures data consistency from Postgres to Redis for configurations.
+* Syncing via the Sync and Outbox Workers ensures data consistency from Postgres to Redis for configurations.

 **Deployment flexibility**

 * **Control plane** (Next.js, Postgres, Sync Worker): hosted by us or fully self‑hosted.
 * **Data plane** (Go redirector, Redis): hosted by us (paid) or self‑hosted (free/cheaper).
 * Self‑hosters run the data plane locally while connecting to our hosted control plane for management.
+* Easily **horizontally** scale, just put a load balancer and spin how many instances of the go redirector you want

 ---